vykt/liblain/README.md

 <b>liblain</b> offers both a procfs and a [lain.ko](https://github.com/vykt/lain.ko) LKM backend.
 Both interfaces provide identical functionality and are interchangable.

 <b>liblain</b> stores both virtual memory areas and backing objects in nodes traversable as lists or trees.
-The use of <b>nodes</b> for storage means the internal memory map can be updated without invalidating any pointers.
+The use of nodes for storage means the internal memory map can be updated without invalidating any pointers.
 This makes development of complex tools much easier.

 In addition to a memory interface <b>liblain</b> also provides several utilities including: